Our long-term plans for Crummock Water, Chapelhouse Reservoir and Overwater

 The need for additional works is reviewed every 10 years in-line with current legislation, so there is no guarantee that if the weir was kept, the site may still require significant additional investment in 10 years time.

-• We must demonstrate to the Environment Agency and Cumbria County Council that our assessment of flood risk is in accordance with National Planning Policy and that flood risk to, and from the proposed projects can be managed effectively without increasing risk to others.
+We must demonstrate to the Environment Agency and Cumberland Council that our assessment of flood risk is in accordance with National Planning Policy and that flood risk to, and from the proposed projects can be managed effectively without increasing risk to others.
+If we are not able to provide this, taking climate change into account, it's unlikely the project would be able to obtain planning permission.

 We've engaged with specialists to carry out extensive hydraulic modelling studies to assess how the proposed work at all three sites may alter flows.
 The key findings are detailed below.